 - Take the eggs out of the water and put them into a bowl of cold water for another 15 minutes

-Now your yummy easy peel eggs are all ready for you to either peel and eat or refrigerate for later use.
+Now your yummy easy peel eggs are all ready for you to either remove the shell (without destroying the egg) and eat.
+Or you can refrigerate them for later use.
 Hard boiled eggs still in their shell can be stored in the refrigerator for up to one week.